-Customer experience is designed in a way it interacts with customers multiple times and in numerous ways.
-This could be, informing potential customers about a product or service through emails, enquiring about service satisfaction via phone calls, gathering product performance information via customer feedback software, etc.
+Customer experience is designed in a way that interacts with customers multiple times and in numerous ways.
+This could be informing potential customers about a product or service through emails, enquiring about service satisfaction via phone calls, gathering product performance information via customer feedback software, etc.

-Customer service is measured via customer satisfaction (CSAT) score; a method used to gauge how satisfied customers are with the experience.
+Customer service is measured via customer satisfaction (CSAT) score, a method used to gauge customers’ satisfaction with the experience.

-Net Promoter Score (NPS) is used to measure customer experience; it’s a single question asked to survey respondents if they would recommend a brand to their friends or loved ones.
+Net Promoter Score (NPS) is used to measure the entire customer journey and experience; it’s a single question asked to survey respondents if they would recommend a brand to their friends or loved ones.

 Based on the responses, respondents are categorized into three types – promoters, detractors, and passive, as shown below.